TheGigaMaster/Personal-BL3-mods/Raid Boss Mod/README.md

 ## File `BPCHar_VarkidLarva_Raid`

-His health threshold for evolving is 10% as shown by the following:
+His health threshold for evolving is 10% at all stages, and is as shown by the following:

     {
     "export_type": "BPChar_VarkidLarva_Raid_C",